-Huddol is a new platform designed to meet the complex needs of family caregivers.
-My role was to convert the founder’s vision for the platform into a concrete plan, developing a site that useful to caregivers and financially viable.
+Huddol is a platform designed to meet the complex needs of informal caregivers.
+My role was to develop the functional specifications of the platform based on conversations with the founder and UX research.

 In open-ended questions, respondents expressed disorientation and discussed a need to simplify their search for services.
 One respondent stated this clearly:

 An integrated approach to resources — caregivers do not have time to do all the searching and calling of caregiving organizations, touring of care homes, etc. The actual administration of all this is a full-time job in itself that goes unrecognized.

 Rather than interest in talking to peers, respondents revealed a strong desire to connect with experts and find educational programs.
 See chart below.